eevanwong/League-Bot/README.md

 Command uses Puppeteer to webscrape from leagues official pathnotes, it will look at the latest patchnotes and it will send back a pic of the changes

 ![](img/lastpatch-command.png)

+###FUTURE UPDATES
+- bot hosting w/ heroku
+- For patch notes, bot will automatically puppeteeer the information, grab each change for champions, then store the images in database